kocourOggy/Optimization-of-switch-statement/README.md

 The functions were benchmarked in a following way.
 We generate 3 types of sequences.
 Each sequence represents inputs for tested functions.
 The sequence is generated pseudorandomly by uniform distribution or by repeating a pattern (such as 0, 1, 2, 3, 0, 1, 2 ...) or just simply consist of single number (1, 1, 1, 1...).
 This approach is selected to examine impact of processor's branch prediction.

 ![](images/ImpactOfPredictions1.png)
-Let's examine the figure.
+### Observations:
-	getPointBranchFree function gives steady performance independently of sequence types.
+-getPointBranchFree function gives steady performance independently of sequence types.
 It is due to a fact that BranchFree version doesn't rely on branch predictor.

-	getPointBranch function heavily depends on sequence type and does not perform stable performance.
-With -O3 optimization getPointBranch processing repeated number is nearly 5 times faster than processing random numbers.
+-getPointBranch function heavily depends on sequence type and does not perform stable performance.

+-With -O3 optimization getPointBranch processing repeated number is nearly 5 times faster than processing random numbers.
 It is due to a fact that Branch version relies on branch predictor.

-	With -O3 optimization getPointBranch can be as fast as getPointBranchFree function.
+-With -O3 optimization getPointBranch can be as fast as getPointBranchFree function.
 However it only happens in case where the sequence repeats only the same number.
 In other word function with switch can be as fast as function without switch if processor can perfectly predict branches.

 ![](images/randomSequence.png)
 ![](images/sequenceWithPattern.png)
 ![](images/sequenceWithSameNumber.png)

-Let's examine the figures:
+### Observations:
-	At first glance we see huge difference in performance between -O0 and -O2/-O3 flags.
+-At first glance we see huge difference in performance between -O0 and -O2/-O3 flags.

-	If minimal optimization (e.g. -O0 flag) is provided, then BranchFree version beats Branch version only in random sequence.

-	Even though compiler with -O2 and -O3 produces same assembler code for individual getPointBranchFree and getPointBranch functions, there is still measurable performance gap between -O2 and -O3 flag.
+-If minimal optimization (e.g. -O0 flag) is provided, then BranchFree version beats Branch version only in random sequence.-- 	-Even though compiler with -O2 and -O3 produces same assembler code for individual getPointBranchFree and getPointBranch functions, there is still measurable performance gap between -O2 and -O3 flag.